If you’re leaving your job, you’re not alone.

 Even though millions quit their jobs every month, we understand that telling your boss that you’re leaving the company is never an easy conversation.
 A respectful resignation letter can mean the difference between an awkward goodbye and a chance for a long-term professional connection.

-Ideally, you’ll provide a resignation letter two weeks before you leave the company.
-A resignation letter lets you officially announce your termination at the company and also offers essential housekeeping information, like your last day and other details about your departure.
+Ideally, you’ll provide a resignation letter two weeks before leaving the company.
+It lets you officially announce your termination at the company and offers essential housekeeping information, like your last day and other details about your departure.